Gustav Krukenberg: Life

 Krukenberg was born in Bonn, the son of a professor at Bonn University; his mother was the daughter of the archeologist Alexander Conze.
 He gained a doctorate in law and joined the army in 1907.
 He married in 1912.
 During World War I, he served as an ordnance officer and adjutant and was promoted to Hauptmann in 1918.
 After the war, in 1920 he served in the Civil Service as the private secretary to the Foreign minister and was briefly a director for a German company in industry from 1924 to 1925.
 In 1926 Krukenberg went to Paris as part of a German delegation and spent the next five years there.
 He joined the Nazi Party in April 1932 and he worked at the propaganda ministry after Adolf Hitler came to power and became a member of the Allgemeine SS in 1934.

 World War II

 With the outbreak of World War II Krukenberg re-joined the army as a major and served on the General Staff in Paris.
 In December 1943 he transferred from the army, in which he had reached the rank of Oberstleutnant (Lt. colonel), to the Waffen-SS.
 He joined with the equivalent rank of Obersturmbannführer.
-Krukenberg was promoted three more times, obtaining the rank of Brigadeführer in 1944.
-A fluent French speaker, he was officially appointed the commander of the SS Division Charlemagne in February 1945.
+Krukenberg obtained further promotions and by 1944 held the rank of Brigadeführer.
+A fluent French speaker, he was appointed the commander of the SS Division Charlemagne in February 1945.
 The division was formed out of the remnants of the Legion of French Volunteers Against Bolshevism (LVF) and French Sturmbrigade.